Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 In this section, we will take a look at assembly, some cool tools to analyze this assembly, AVX-512, differences in the microarchitecture of AMD and Intel chips, emulation of instructions, and a lot more.
 So again, sorry to bother you with all of the previous stuff, but it was important.

-For your better understanding of how the two intersection phases work, let's start with the naive version and build our way to the simd one.
+For your better understanding of how the two intersection phases work, let's start with the naive version and build our way to the SIMD one.

 The intersection used by the search function is a generic, and the type needs to implement the `Intersect` trait.